 - Bottled water

 - Unused personal hygiene items (trial & regular size)

 The City Council nominates candidates for vacant positions from the Scottsdale residents that apply to serve on the City's Board and Commissions.
 The Council relies on these citizen-based Boards and Commissions to research issues, listen to community input and recommend to the City Council policy direction on a variety of important city issues.
 Scottsdale residents can find information about the vacancies and functions of these boards and commissions on the city's website.

-The Career Center One Stop Shop provides job development services for participants of the Vista Paiute Job Preparation Program.
-Volunteers help individuals on a walk-in basis, by providing assistance, which including the unemployed/unemployed, working poor and welfare recipients.
+The Vista One Stop Career Center provides job development services for job seekers.
+Volunteers help individuals on a walk-in basis by providing assistance to job seekers with diverse skills and backgrounds and a variety of needs.
 Volunteers also maintain statistics, prepare data entry updates and reports, provide career guidance, and assist with the use of computers.

 Business Services Department